Blog

 Effectiveness Of Low FODMAP

 Research in this theory is limited but substantial.
 Around 75% of IBS patients who participated in the studies saw positive results after weeks of adhering to the program.
 Healthy control group participants did not show any difference between an unrestricted diet and the FODMAP diet.
 Per a study conducted by NCBI, following a low FODMAP diet helped improve stomach pain and bloating by 81% and 75% respectively.
-The same survey also revealed reduces flatulence, and constipation frequency.
+The same survey also revealed reduced flatulence, and constipation frequency.

 Tips To Properly Incorporate Low FODMAP Diet In Your Routine